 Right before the recession hit, its price was around $24.
 At the absolute low point, in March of 2009, it hit $15.22.
 By September of 2009, the value was back to $20 a share.

 In an economic boom, it’s easy to want to be an aggressive investor and put everything you can in stocks.
 But know that if an investment declines by 50%, it takes a 100% return to make it up.
 (In other words, the stock’s price has to double for you to get back to break-even.)

 As for 2020, year-to-date the Vanguard 2020 Target Retirement Fund is down 3.01% (as of March 11).

 The time is now to look at your asset allocation.
 Does it fit your risk profile and goals?

 Not sure?
-Check out Personal Capital’s investment checkup tool, which allows you to assess the current risk-level of your portfolio and get a target allocation based on your risk tolerance.
+Check out Empower’s investment checkup tool, which allows you to assess the current risk-level of your portfolio and get a target allocation based on your risk tolerance.

 Ways to Save Money in a Recession